kubernetes/minikube/docs/contributors/releasing_minikube.md

  * For `ISO_SHA256`, run: `gsutil cat gs://minikube/iso/minikube-v<version>.iso.sha256
  * Click *Build*

-## Submit PR to update Release Notes and `releases.json`
+## Update Release Notes and `releases.json`

+Add the checksums for the release to the top of `deploy/minikube/releases.json`.
+This file is  used for auto-update notifications.
+The notifications are not activated until this file is copied to GCS.

-Then Collect the release notes, and edit them as necessary:
+Then run the following script to update the release notes:

 ```shell
 hack/release_notes.sh
 ```

-Merge output into CHANGELOG.md file.
-See [this PR](https://github.com/kubernetes/minikube/pull/3175) for an example.
+Merge the output into CHANGELOG.md.
+See [PR#3175](https://github.com/kubernetes/minikube/pull/3175) as an example.
+Then get the PR submitted.

-Then update `deploy/minikube/releases.json`, which controls auto-update notifications.

-Add an entry **to the top** of deploy/minikube/releases.json with the **version** and **checksums**.

 ## Tag the Release